bwks/sherpa-docs/docs/architecture/networking/node/isolated-bridge.md

-# Isolated
+# Isolated Bridge

+## Virtual Machine

-An `isolated` network is implemented as a libvert [Isolated](https://wiki.libvirt.org/VirtualNetworking.html#isolated-mode) network.
+An `isolated` bridge is implemented as a libvirt [Isolated](https://wiki.libvirt.org/VirtualNetworking.html#isolated-mode) network.
 Isolated bridges, have no connectivity outside of the bridge.